JR1811/google-sheets-reader/README.md

 By itself this library mod does not change gameplay behavior but provides data at run-time which can be used by other mods.

 This library is only needed on the logical server side.
-Users only need to install it, if
+Users only need to install it, if they want to use it in a single player environment.
+For anything specific, check out the mods which make use of this library and follow their instructions.

 ## How to use